 Once all the various layers of rubber strips have been applied, the full length of the completed tubing is wrapped in wet nylon tape.
 The tape will shrink and compress the materials together.
 The result of the tape wrapping is a textured finish on the outside diameter (OD) of the tubing that becomes an asset and benefit for applications where the tubing will be used.

-The tubing on the mandrel is placed in an autoclave for the vulcanization process that cures the rubber, which makes it elastic.
-Once vulcanization is completed, the shrunk nylon tape is removed.
+The tubing on the mandrel is placed in an autoclave into which steam is fed at high pressure.
+The steam and heat initiate the vulcanization process, a chemical reaction that cures the rubber and makes it elastic.

 One end of the tubing is tightly sealed to create pressure.
 A hole is made in the tubing for water to be pumped in to separate the rubber tubing from the mandrel.
 The rubber tubing is easily slipped off the mandrel, has its ends trimmed, and is cut to the desired lengths.